PseudoDevs/IamGhost/FATAL3.md

-Last updated: 2024-04-02 13:53:34
+Last updated: 2024-04-02 13:54:56
-Random Quote: It is the neglect of timely repair that makes rebuilding necessary. - Richard Whately
+Random Quote: Meditation is the dissolution of thoughts in eternal awareness or Pure consciousness without objectification, knowing without thinking, merging finitude in infinity. - Voltaire